jshah13/Santander-Transaction-Prediction/README.md

 The closer the area under the curve is to 1, the better the model is, while as it approaches 0, this signifies a poorer model.
 When the AUC is 0.5, this means the model ahs no class separation whatsoever i.e. it is similar to flipping a coin and therefore no better than random choice.

 ## Conclusion
 We have trained the data using several models and use the Gaussian Naive Bayes model since as shown below, this provides the best performance (albeit with a large standard deviation).
 One possible way to improve performance further is through the use of neural networks, since the amount of data here is large.
+This led to a test score of 0.899% which at the time ranked in the top 25% of submissions.

 ![image](https://user-images.githubusercontent.com/45533954/92143920-da240280-ee0d-11ea-91cc-20a0277e143c.png)